StrangeRanger/bash-style-guide/content/error-handling.md

 ## Redirecting Errors to stderr in Bash

-Proper error handling in Bash scripts involves directing error messages to the standard error stream (stderr).
+Proper error handling in Bash involves directing error messages to the standard error stream (stderr).

 /// admonition | Guidelines
     type: tip

-- **Consistently Direct Errors to stderr**: Always use `>&2` to redirect error messages to stderr.
+- **Consistently Direct Errors to stderr**: ***Always*** use `>&2` to redirect error messages to stderr.
 This standard practice helps ensure that errors are logged appropriately and do not interfere with the output expected by users or other applications.
 - **Use Explicit Error Messaging**: Combine error redirection with clear, descriptive messages that explain what went wrong and possibly how to resolve it.
 This approach enhances the script's usability and aids in troubleshooting.
 - **Integrate Error Handling in All Scripts**: Make it a standard practice to handle errors and direct them to stderr in all scripts, especially those intended for production use or distribution.
 Consistent error handling improves the reliability and maintainability of your scripts.